taniamunoz/myportfolio/README.md

 # myportfolio
-repositoyry where I have my portfolio
+repositoy where I have my portfolio